skyler1ackerman/issueWriter/README.md

                         The name for the sheets in the Workbook -wn WORKBOOKNAME, --workbookName WORKBOOKNAME
                         The name for workbook.
-(Full File)
+(Full File) -tc TABCOLOR, --tabColor TABCOLOR
+                        Color for the created tabs.
+Can be a string or or HEX.
+                        (#FF9900)
 ```

 Most of these are pretty self-explanatory.
 The only tricky one is milestones, which have to be passed in as numbers.